kubermatic/docs/content/kubermatic/v2.12/operation/control-plane/increase-service-pod-cidr/_index.en.md

 kubectl -n kube-system get service kube-dns -o yaml > old_service.yaml
 # Delete old service
 kubectl -n kube-system delete service kube-dns
-# Kubermatic will recreate it with the new IP
+# KKP will recreate it with the new IP

 # Create old service with a different name to not break existing DNS
 # For this change metadata.name inside old_service.yaml and apply it